 Special interest groups are created as specialized member needs arise.
 They are created through the National office, but often function independently.
-If you are interested in starting a new special interest group or for more information on custom essay writing an existing group, contact Sr. Georgette Lehmuth.
+If you are interested in starting a new special interest group or for more information on an existing group, contact Sr. Georgette Lehmuth.

 The Planned Giving Group